keymanapp/keyman/common/predictive-text/README.md

 ### Two-stage compilation process

-Since the primary LMLayer code runs within a [Web Worker][], the LMLayer must be compiled in two stages:
+Since the primary LMLayer code runs within a [Web Worker][], `build.sh` compiles the LMLayer in two stages:

  1. Compile the inner worker code
-    a.
-Compile the TypeScript sources for _only_ the Worker code.
+    1. Compile the TypeScript sources for _only_ the Worker code.
-    b.
-Wrap the Worker code as `embedded_worker.js`
+    2. Wrap the Worker code as `embedded_worker.js`

  2. Compile the top-level code
-    a.
-Include `embedded_worker.js` verbatim using a TypeScript directive.
+    1. Include `embedded_worker.js` verbatim using a TypeScript directive.
-    b.
-Compile the top-level TypeScript code.
+    2. Compile the top-level TypeScript code.
-    c.
-Unwrap the Worker code at runtime.
+    3. Unwrap the Worker code at runtime.

 [Web Worker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers